satorici/satori-docs/satori_help/docs/playbooks/settings.md

 # Settings

-Your playbook will have metadata associated with it, including specific CPU and memory requirements.
-It may need to run at a certain rate or schedule.
-It may require a general timeout to run concurrently several times or destroy the output upon execution.
-Here is how you can define it.
+In your playbook, you can set specific settings to define its execution requirements.
+These settings allow you to:

+- Specify CPU and memory requirements.

+- Set execution rate or schedule.

+- Define a general timeout and concurrency.

+- Manage output handling.

+These settings help customize the playbook performance to your project’s needs, making testing processes more efficient and scalable.

 ## Name, Description and Mitigation Settings

-You can define your playbook name to easily identify it, along with a description and a mitigation for deeper follow ups:
+In your playbook, you can define a name, description, and mitigation strategy to enhance playbook identification.
+Here’s how each component contributes to a clear and actionable setup:

+**- Name:** assign a descriptive name to identify the playbook quickly.

+**- Description:** provide details about the playbook's purpose, such as supported languages and tool functionalities.

+**- Mitigation:** specify a remediation step if the playbook fails, it provides clear guidance for necessary actions upon failure.

 ```yaml
 settings: